INFORMATION ON THIS SITE IS ONLY INTENDED FOR CANADIAN HEALTHCARE PROFESSIONALS

 Primary care physicians can play a leading role in screening and stratifying patients using non-invasive tests (e.g., FIB-4, VCTE [FibroScan®], or ELF).3

-• High-risk patients, such as those with T2DM, medically complicated obesity, family history of cirrhosis, or more than mild alcohol consumption, should be screened for advanced fibrosis
+Screen for advanced fibrosis (e.g., in T2DM, medically complicated obesity, family history of cirrhosis, or more than mild alcohol consumption)

 AASLD Clinical Practice Guidelines: Algorithm for the evaluation of patients at risk for or with established MASLD across practice settings3